powsybl/powsybl-entsoe/docs/flow_decomposition/flow-decomposition-detailed-results.md

 * when the PSDF matrix is computed (for base case or contingency)
 * when the AC loadflow is computed (for base case or contingency)
 * when the DC loadflow is computed (for base case or contingency)
-* when the flow decomposition result is being built (for base case or contingency)
+* when the flow decomposition results before rescaling are being built (for base case or contingency)
 * when the computation is done

 After AC and DC loadflows the observer has access to the network at that stage, as well as the loadflow result.